Front Line Assembly: Rhys Fulber and growing popularity (1990–1999)

 Front Line Assembly returned somewhat to their former sound with the album Implode (1999).
-Front Line Assembly composed the soundtrack for the video game, Quake III Team Arena.
+Front Line Assembly composed the soundtrack for the video game, Quake III Team Arena and was composing music for the video game Millennium Four: The Right that was later cancelled.
 In October 1999, it was made public that the band had left their label Metropolis.

 Success in the new millennium (2000–2011)

 The band followed up Implode with the 2001 album Epitaph.
 This was the final album worked on by Peterson before departing in 2002.
 The album was a critical success and spawned the single "Everything Must Perish".
 The album also marked the band's return to Metropolis records.